 As part of the management consulting work, Trevor spent four years as the President and CEO of Creative Visions Foundation, where he helped its founders grow the organization into a global presence in the use of media and arts for social change.
 In his time in this position, they more than doubled the annual fundraising totals, launched an online curriculum (Rock Your World) that is used with than 25,000 students, provided production and distribution support to 150+ documentary filmmakers, and helped to produce the long-awaited narrative feature film, Journey is the Destination, about the

 the inspirational story of the founder’s son, photojournalist Dan Eldon, which is available on Netflix.

 In 2016, Trevor founded an impact entertainment company to extend the reach of Open Roads and use the power of film to make the world a better place.
-He has since produced dozens of short films to help foundations expand the impact of their grants; directed and sold a youth-focused documentary short film series to Disney’s Freeform channel; produced an hour-long special about the importance of quality early childhood education for the Saul Zaentz Foundation; and produced the award-winning feature-length documentary film, Soufra, along with publishing a companion cookbook to tell the story of an all-women led food truck business launched from inside a refugee camp.
+He has since produced dozens of short films to help foundations expand the impact of their grants; directed and sold a youth-focused documentary short film series to Disney’s Freeform channel; produced an hour-long special about the importance of quality early childhood education for the Saul Zaentz Foundation; and produced the award-winning feature-length documentary film, Soufra (along with publishing a companion cookbook) that tells the story of an all-women led food truck business launched from inside a refugee camp.
 Soufra

 was featured at Berlinale, DOCNYC, and dozens of other festivals and community screenings before eventually being sold to Hulu and to numerous international territories.